-Majors offered in music lead to a BA and include arts administration, a music major with a music history track, or an applied music (performance) track.
-The program is academically oriented and intended for liberal arts students who choose to study music as a humanistic discipline.
+Majors offered in music include arts administration, and a music major with a music history or an applied music (performance) track.
 The study of music can lead to careers in a wide variety of fields, including teaching, performance, arts administration, music editing and publishing, recording, programming for radio and television broadcasts, etc. The major in music would be enriched if combined with a major in another area, such as English, communications, management, or history.